Kenya Coffee Peaberry

-Exclusive Kenya Coffee Peaberry is a wild and wonderful single-origin coffee.
+Kenya Coffee Peaberry is a wonderful single-origin coffee.
 Medium dark roast and medium bodied, bold with deep dimension.

-Kenya’s geographic location is intersected by the equator creating near-perfect conditions for growing coffee.
+Kenya’s geographic location is intersected by the equator creating excellent conditions for growing coffee.
 The warm sun combined with the fertile soil allows the coffee cherry to ripen under the region’s excellent coffee growing conditions.
-The coffee that we source from Kenya is as wild and bright as its East African Homeland.
+The coffee that we source from Kenya is as bright as its East African Homeland.
 Exclusively Kenya, this medium-bodied coffee is bold with subtle nuances.

 Map courtesy of La Minita Coffee